This list of must-download apps for iPhone and Android will make life on the road a little easier.

 You can book your Blacklane ride up to an hour in advance via the app for iOS and Android, and if you book an airport transfer service with Blacklane, you’ll be greeted at the arrivals gate by your chauffeur, who will be holding a sign with your name.

-You can also opt for zero emissions rides via Tesla Model X or S in a number of cities with Blacklane’s Green Class.
+You can also opt for zero emissions rides via Tesla Model X or S in a number of cities with Blacklane’s Business Class.

 Google Maps – the travel navigation all-rounder